happypeter/gitbeijing/unix-terminal/part3.md

 The reason we have to invoke a pipe is because processes can not read and write from each other like files, processes simply can not do that, so we have to put a pipe in the middle.

+Looking at exactly what happens here, first the shell creates a pipe to connect to processes and then the shell fork itself actually twice and then the parent, the original shell process waits for both of those children to complete, and then in one of the child processes, it redirects its stdout to the pipe, the newly created pipe before that executes the first command.
+Meanwhile the other child process redirect its stdin to the pipe before it executes the 2nd command.
+So again, these two commands execute in parallel, they are separate processes and the original shell process wait the to terminate before it continues its business.

+When we  pipe command, we are not limited to piping just two commands together, we can pipe 3 or more.
+In the case of three commands, you then put something like this, where the first command writes stdout to a pipe and then the pipe is read as stdin by the 2nd command which in turn writes stdout to a 2nd pipe which is read as stdin by the third command.
+So here when we have 3 commands connected by two pipes that actually represents 2 pipe files, again be clear that, all these commands connected by pipes are run in tandem,  they run in parallel.
+And the shell waits all to finish before it continues.

+So moving forward, we need to be clear on aaaaa